 - 1. For children and youth: - 1.
 Select the following FamLink codes for visits and attempted visits for each child and youth: - 1.
 "Health and Safety Monitoring Visit (Social Worker)." - 2.
 "Health and Safety Visit with Child (Attempted)."
 Use to document efforts to conduct the health and safety visit.
 An actual visit must take place for compliance with policy. - 2.
-When health and safety visits are conducted by another child placing agency.
-Visits by a child placing agency (CPA) caseworker does not relieve assigned caseworkers from completing their monthly visits.
+When health and safety visits are conducted by another child placing agency (CPA).
+Visits by a CPA worker does not relieve caseworkers from completing their monthly visits.
 Both visits must be documented in FamLink.
 This includes: - 1.
 FVS cases where a contracted provider conducted the visit. - 2.
 Out-of-state ICPC cases where another agency conducts the visits. - 2.
 For tribes, include: - 1.
 All contact involving visits. - 2.
 Plans to involve tribes in monthly visits. - 3.
-For visits with out-of-home caregivers, select the following FamLink codes, as applicable: - 1.
-"Monthly Caregiver Contact (In-Person)" for each child and youth on a case who requires a visit. - 2.
+For visits with out-of-home caregivers, select the following FamLink codes, as applicable:

+- 1. "Monthly Caregiver Contact (In-Person)" for each child and youth on a case who requires a visit. - 2.
 "Unannounced Assigned Caseworker Monthly Visit" for randomly selected visits or one of the following: - 1.
 "Unannounced Health and Safety Visit" - 2.
-"Unannounced Health and Safety Visit Attempted" - 4.
+"Unannounced Health and Safety Visit-Attempted" - 4.
 For each parent or guardian for each child or youth on a case who requires a visit: - 1.
 Select the following visit and attempted visit activity codes, as applicable: - 1.
 "Parent/Guardian Contact" - 2.
 "Parent/Guardian Contact (Household Member/Paramour)" - 3.
-"Parent/Guardian Contact (Attempted)"

-- 2. Include how contact was made in the dropdown list under the location tab, e.g. in-person, phone, mail, video, text, social media, or other means of contact when the following circumstances apply: - 1.
+"Parent/Guardian Contact (Attempted)" - 2.
+Include how contact was made in the dropdown list under the location tab, e.g. in-person, phone, mail, video, text, social media, or other means of contact when the following circumstances apply: - 1.
 Parent or guardian is out-of-state - 2.
 Parent or guardian is incarcerated - 3.
-Select "Parent/Guardian Contact (Attempted)" when parent's or guardian's whereabouts are unknown, despite concerted efforts to locate them using the Guidelines for Reasonable Efforts to Locate Children or Parents. - 4.
+Select "Parent/Guardian Contact (Attempted)" when parent's or guardian's whereabouts are unknown, despite concerted efforts to locate them using the Guidelines for Locating Children, Youth, or Parents DCYF 02-607 form. - 4.
 Document parent's or guardian's active and passive refusal as described in Procedure Section 3.d. in a FamLink case note and include the following: - 1.
 Dates and efforts to contact parents or guardians. - 2.
-Methods of interaction between caseworkers and parents or guardians, e.g. in person, phone, mail, video, text, social media, etc. - 3.
-The dates parents or guardians requested refusal in monthly contact or case involvement, and the way that request was communicated, e.g. in-person, phone, mail, video, text, social media, etc.
+Methods of interaction between caseworkers and parents or guardians, e.g. in person, phone, mail, video, text, or social media. - 3.
+The dates parents or guardians requested refusal in monthly contact or case involvement, and the way that request was communicated, e.g. in-person, phone, mail, video, text, or social media.

-Guidelines for Reasonable Efforts to Locate Children or Parents DCYF 02-607 (located on DCYF intranet)
+Guidelines for Locating Children, Youth, or Parents DCYF 02-607 (located in the Forms repository on the DCYF intranet)

-ICPC Report on Childs Placement Date or Change Placement DCYF 15-093
+ICPC Report on Childs Placement Date or Change Placement 100B DCYF 15-093

-Caseworker Monthly Visits with Out-of-Home Caregivers (located on DCYF CA intranet)
+Caseworker Monthly Visits with Out-of-Home Caregivers (located on the DCYF intranet)

-Caseworker Health & Safety Visits with Child Tip Sheet (located on DCYF CA intranet)
+Caseworker Health & Safety Visits with Child Tip Sheet (located on the DCYF intranet)